List of International Cricket Council members: Associate members with T20I status

 In April 2018, the ICC announced Twenty20 International status for all members from 1 January 2019.
 Therefore, all Twenty20 matches played between ICC members since 1 January 2019 have been eligible for full T20I status.

 Former members

 Cuba was suspended in 2013 for failing to adhere to ICC's guidelines.
 Tonga was suspended in 2013 for not having a full-time administrator and was expelled in 2014.
 Brunei was suspended in 2014 for failing to comply with any of the ICC criteria and was expelled in 2015.
-Morocco was suspended in 2014 for non-compliant with four of the ICC criteria and was expelled in 2019 Russia was suspended in 2021 for non-compliance with ICC and was expelled in 2022.
+Morocco was suspended in 2014 for non-compliance with four of the ICC criteria and was expelled in 2019.
+Russia was suspended in 2021 for non-compliance with ICC and was expelled in 2022.